prichelle/integration.github.io/_posts/2022-01-14-APIC-certmanager.md

 Let's apply this to the management subsystem.

 1. List the secret with their issuer

+The following command provides the list of certificate object for the management:

 ```shell